Restore HyWorks Controller

 -

-Access the Windows server to be configured as HyWorks Controller, which satisfies the following prerequisites.
+Access the Windows server to be configured as a HyWorks Controller, which satisfies the following prerequisites.

 -

-All required prerequisites for HyWorks Controller, i.e. DotNet4.5, ASP.Net4.5, SSCE runtime, SQL server, and Web Server (IIS roles) are configured.
+All required prerequisites for HyWorks Controller, i.e., .NET 4.5, ASP.Net4.5, SSCE runtime, SQL Server, and Web Server (IIS roles) are configured.

 -

-The server does not have any existing installed HyWorks Controller, as the new HyWorks Controller has to be created using existing database backup.
+The server does not have any HyWorks Controller installed, as the new HyWorks Controller must be created from an existing database backup.

 -